The Whitechapel Mission has its own excellent website maintained by the Director, Tony Miller.

-Here's George - a new member of the day centre staff – pictured in the kitchen.
-The Mission is expanding its front-line team in order to cater to the growing needs of the hundreds of men and women visiting every week.
+Here's George - a member of the day centre staff – pictured in the kitchen.
+The Mission has expanded its front-line team in order to cater to the growing needs of the hundreds of men and women visiting every week.

-Meet Chan, the new deputy director.
-Chan joins the Mission at a challenging time for both staff and clients.
+Meet Chan, the deputy director.
+Chan joined the Mission at a challenging time for both staff and clients.

 Updates March-July 2020

-We are doing everything we can to make sure guests, volunteers and staff are safe..
-None of our guests has currently been effected by the COVID-19.
+We are doing everything we can to make sure guests, volunteers and staff are safe.
 Our Office Support team is on hand in case you have any questions, and can be reached on 03000 111 400